supunsathsara/supunsathsara/README.md

 <h3 align="center"> 'I Don’t Suffer From Insanity.
 I Enjoy Every Minute Of It.'</h3>
 <h2 align="center"> 👨‍💻 </h2>
 <p align="center">
   <samp>I'm Savindu Supun Sathsara.
-I'm still studying for A/l's at Mahinda College Galle.
+I'm a Software Engineering student at NIBM Galle.
 Also I'm doing media translations and subtitle editings.
 I really like to study on my own and learn by doing something.
   </samp>
   <br>